Chapter 5 : Apologize

 “Oh, it’s on, Rose,” I challenged and she looked at me questioningly.
 “Hey, Dom.
 Rose has a boyfriend.”
 I turned to Rose, smirking a little.
 “Don’t you want to tell her all about it, Rose?”
 She mouthed “traitor” at me before blushing bright red when her cousin started to play twenty questions with her.
 I just laughed at the situation.
 I loved to win.

 I went to the rest of my classes; Transfiguration, double Charms, Potions, History of Magic, Arithmancy, Herbology (where my dad brought out Venomous Tentacula for us to re-plant in bigger pots and I almost got my finger stabbed by it’s spikes), and Care of Magical Creatures.
 The last class was a bit dodgy because we were taking care of Blast-Ended Skrewts, but the other classes were normal.
 In other words, I had mountains of homework.

-For the next week or so, I spent most of my time in the library with Rose and Dom and occasionally others from my dorm or other Wotters.
+For the next few weeks or so, I spent most of my time in the library with Rose and Dom and occasionally others from my dorm or other Wotters.
 I got all of my essays and other homework done in time for the first Gryffindor match of the season on Saturday.
 It was Gryffindor versus Ravenclaw and this year, Ravenclaw had gotten a new seeker, Curtis Belby, so I was interested how he would do against Al.